chriskiehl/re-wx/README.md

 # Overview

 re-wx is a library for building modern declarative desktop applications.
+It's built on top of WXPython, so you get performant, cross platform, and natively rendered applications right out of the box.
+It's inspired by React and brings ideals like the virtualdom, Components, and declarative programming to the world of WX.

+## Why WX?

+re-wx is focused on building _native_ applications.
+WX uses the actual APIs of the host system to render real widgets, thus matching the look and feel of the OS on which its running.
+This also means that WX is _fast_.
+It's not emulating

-It's built on top of WXPython, so you get an extremely performant, cross platform applications using _natively rendered_ widgets out of the box. re-wx takes the ideas from React and applies them to WX.
-With re-wx, you can express what you want your program to do, and it'll do all the heavy lifting of getting WX's widgets to comply.
+It's built on top of WXPython, so you get an extremely performant, cross platform applications using _natively rendered_ widgets right out of the box.

+**Declarative:** You tell re-wx what you want your program to do, and it'll go do all the heavy lifting to get WX to comply.

+**Expressive:** Say goodbye to trying to express UI layouts with the low level `A.addChild(B)` style plumbing code of WXPython.

+### Why not Electron?

+With re-wx, you can build performant,

 ### Flexible